awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 1. This is the proxy server, residing in a VPC subnet and running on an Amazon EC2 instance\.

 1. Other applications running on EC2 instances can use the Signature Version 4 signing process to send authenticated requests to Amazon ES\.
-For sample code that makes signed requests to Amazon ES, see [[ERROR] BAD/MISSING LINK TEXT](es-indexing.md#es-indexing-programmatic)\.
+For sample code that makes signed requests to Amazon ES, see [Programmatic Indexing](es-indexing.md#es-indexing-programmatic)\.

 1. Kibana clients connect to your Amazon ES domain through the proxy\.